Dampening parameter distributional shifts under robust control and gain scheduling: Dampened parameter distributional shifts

 Therefore, we can construct a two-stage optimization problem.
 First, we solve \eqref{eq:state-input-data-conforming Robust LQR problem} for the optimal gain $K_\star$ and covariance $\Sigma_\star$.
 Second, with the cost being quadratic in $\mu_{des}$, we solve for the optimal $\bar u$.
 This process can be repeated iteratively and incrementally with a carefully chosen exploration and exploitation balance. \end{remark}

-The proposed formulations in \eqref{eq:state-data-conforming Robust LQR problem} and \eqref{eq:state-input-data-conforming Robust LQR problem} are convex SDPs with affine costs and LMI constraints.
+The proposed formulation \eqref{eq:state-input-data-conforming Robust LQR problem} is a convex SDP with an affine cost and LMI constraints.
 Hence, this guarantees a level of scalability to handle problems with high state-input dimensions.
-In the next section we instead present a simple example to explain these formulations further.
+In the next section we instead present a simple example to showcase the failures of regular robust control in stabilizing nonlinear systems and further explain how the data-confroming concept can improve the validity of the quadratic stability condition.